yichen-2473574/yichen/README.md

 **The main Python steps in this project are:**
 - Connect to WRDS using a personal WRDS account.
 - Check available libraries and Compustat tables.
-- Retrieve company identifiers for Walmart and Costco.
+- Retrieve company identifiers (e.g., for demonstration: Walmart and Costco).
 - Download annual financial statement data from Compustat for 2020–2024.
 - Convert dates and sort the dataset by company and fiscal year.
 - Check missing values and possible zero denominators before ratio calculation.